septiera/JACNEx/README.md

 ##### STEP 3 : Copy numbers calls<br>

 ### CONFIGURATION:
-To launch the different stages of the pipeline it is necessary to be located in the folder where you want to obtain the outputs. <br>

 ### DEPENDENCIES:
 It is necessary that all the software used are present. <br>